Skip to table of contents

 Traditional: Face-To-Face Contact.
 Instructors interact with students in the same physical space 75% or more of the instructional time.

-Hybrid - Mixed FTF (Hybrid): Instructors interact with students in the same physical space less than 75% of the instructional time with the remainder of the instructional time provided through distance or correspondence education (including D2L).
+Hybrid - Mixed FTF (Hybrid): Instructors interact with students in the same physical space less than 75% of the instructional time with the remainder of the instructional time provided through distance or correspondence education (including Canvas).

 Distance: Content is offered 100% online or via interactive video.